nanos-world/docs/getting_started/AssetsQuickStart.rst

 Assets Configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-.. tip:: nanos.world Config files use **TOML** (Tom's Obvious, Minimal Language), please refer to https://github.com/toml-lang/toml for more information and syntax.
+.. tip:: nanos world Config files use **TOML** (Tom's Obvious, Minimal Language), please refer to https://github.com/toml-lang/toml for more information and syntax.

 The Assets Configuration file ``Assets.toml`` is generated automatically when an Asset Pack is loaded for the first time.
 This file will always be overriden with the proper pattern after it's loaded.